banner

 Sin takes its toll

 If we read the story, David’s statement that he sinned against the LORD seems simple enough, but what was he feeling?
-Was he genuinely sorry and grieved about his actions?
-We know how David felt because, in today’s Bible reading, we have a couple of songs (Psalms) he composed right after this incident.
+Was he really sorry and grieved about his actions?
+We know how David felt because, in today’s Bible reading, we have a couple of songs he composed right after this incident.
 They show us how he struggled with his guilt.

 Two Kinds of Guilt